 Non-Legislative Year:

-The Board of Trustees will encourage participation at TASB Grassroots Meetings.
+The Board of Trustees may encourage participation at TASB Grassroots Meetings.
 Participating Trustees will report out at the next regular Board meeting on issues of importance that were discussed.

 SCUC will host a workshop/working lunch during the summer months of even-numbered years in order for state legislators to meet with Trustees and Senior Leaders, to prepare for the upcoming legislative session.